"I Know A Lot More Things About You" removal guide

 "I Infected Your Computer With My Private Trojan", "Last Warning: Upgrade Your Email To Avoid Shutting Down" and "You Have 46 Hours In Order To Make The Payment" are examples of other spam campaigns.
-It is common that scammers/cyber criminals spread such emails with a purpose to trick recipients into paying them money.
-However, quite often they send emails that contain some malicious attachment as well.
-By sending such emails they seek to trick recipients into opening the attached file (or a file that can be downloaded through a included website link) and infecting computers with some high risk malware (e.g., TrickBot, Emotet, Adwind, LokiBot).
+Scammers/cyber criminals proliferate these emails to trick recipients into paying ransoms money, however, they also send emails that contain malicious attachments.
+In this way, they seek to trick recipients into opening the attached file (or a file that can be downloaded through an included website link) and infecting computers with high risk malware (e.g., TrickBot, Emotet, Adwind, LokiBot).

 How do spam campaigns infect computers?

-If an email is received from unknown, suspicious address, it is irrelevant and contains some website link and/or attachment, then its contents should not be opened.
-It is worthwhile to mention that cyber criminals/scammers disguise their emails as important, official, etc. Installed software must be updated and activated only through implemented functions and/or tools that are designed by official software developers.
-None of the third party updaters or activation tools can be trusted.
-Besides, it is not legal to bypass activation of licensed software with various 'cracking' tools.
+If an email is received from an unknown/suspicious address, is irrelevant and contains a website link or attachment, do not open the contents.
+Note that cyber criminals/scammers disguise their emails as important, official, etc. Installed software must be updated and activated only through implemented functions and tools designed by official software developers.
+No third party updaters or activation tools can be trusted.
+Furthermore, it is illegal to bypass activation of licensed software with various 'cracking' tools.
 Software should be downloaded from trustworthy, official websites.
-Third party downloaders (and installers), questionable pages, Peer-to-Peer networks (like torrent clients, eMule) and other similar sources are often used to distribute unwanted, potentially malicious software.
-One more way to keep computers safe is to regularly scan them with a reputable anti-spyware or antivirus software and remove detected threats as soon as possible.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Third party downloaders/installers, dubious web pages, Peer-to-Peer networks (torrent clients, eMule) and other similar sources are often used to distribute unwanted, potentially malicious software.
+Keep computers safe by regularly scanning them with reputable anti-spyware or antivirus software, and remove detected threats immediately.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in one of the "I Know A Lot More Things About You" email letters:
+Text presented in one of the "I Know A Lot More Things About You" email messages: